tachiyomiorg/website/src/help/faq/README.md

 There is no iOS version and no plans for one.
 Since iOS and Android apps don't share code it's hard to port.

 #### Will Tachiyomi ever be on the Google Play Store?
-Due to Google Play's content policy, almost certainly not.
+Due to Google Play's content policy, almost certainly not, as they do not allow the APK system to work.
+The content on some sites will lead to Google taking it down at some point, and Inorichi does not want to have to deal with it as they have stated [before](https://github.com/inorichi/tachiyomi/issues/1745#issuecomment-441208074)

 #### How can I report Tachiyomi copycats on the Google Play Store?
 If you're on desktop, fill out [this](https://support.google.com/googleplay/android-developer/contact/takedown) form following [these](https://pastebin.com/08eeuJxH) steps.

 #### Can Tachiyomi read Light Novels?
 No. Tachiyomi is an image parser, meaning it can't parse text.